ihavalyova/DiAtomic/Diatom.tex.md

 # Fitting of the Calculated Energy Levels

-The **```Diatomic```** module has several implemented procedures for weighted least-squares fitting of the calculated to the experimental energy levels.
+The **```DiAtom```** module has several implemented procedures for weighted least-squares fitting of the calculated to the experimental energy levels.
 In all cases what we want to minimize is the difference between the experimental (observed) energies and the calculated ones.
 Therefore we define the $\chi^2$ function as:

 $$
 \chi^2 = \sum_{i=1}^{n} \left[ \frac{E_{i}^{obs} - E_{i}^{cal}(\mathbf{x})}{\sigma_i} \right]^2